-Thank you for choosing the Timed Email Organizer Add-in, created by Sperry Software.
-This Add-in eases the chore of staying organized by allowing you to create powerful, flexible rules that Outlook cannot provide (although it duplicates some of that functionality as well, to make it easy to reorder rules, or take them out of Outlook which saves you space).
+Thank you for choosing the Timed Email Organizer add-in, created by Sperry Software.
+This add-in eases the chore of staying organized by allowing you to create powerful, flexible rules that Outlook cannot provide (although it duplicates some of that functionality as well, to make it easy to reorder rules, or take them out of Outlook saving you space).
 It's perfect for creating rules that move or delete emails based on the age of the email, which means you can:

-- Create an archiving system move emails out of the Inbox and into a separate folder (or a separate PST file) after they are at least 6 months old - Delete emails from Groupon, Facebook, Twitter and the like that lose value as they age.
-Who needs yesterday's traffic reports? - If you like to read messages on your phone you can set up a rule that will only move the email after the it has been read - Raise the priority of an email if it has not been responded to within two hours
+- Create an archiving system move emails out of the Inbox and into a separate folder (or even a separate PST file) after they are 6 months old or older - Delete emails from Groupon, Facebook, Twitter and the like that lose value as they age.
+Who needs yesterday's traffic reports? - If you like to read emails on your phone you can set up a rule that will only move the email after the email has been read - Raise the priority of an email if it has not been responded to within two hours

 One of the first things that should be done is to save a copy of your rules in the case of an error.
-Using the "Save As" command allows you to see and read all the rules, but it cannot be used to restore your rules (other than manually typing them back in).
-Using the "Backup" button allows you to see the rules and restore them later using the "Restore" button.
-The rules are written to an XML file which is just a plain text file which can be edited in an app like Notepad.
-To be safe, the Add-in will automatically make a backup of your rules once a day if you open the main window to view the rules.
+Using the "Save As" allows you to see and read all the rules, but it cannot be used to restore your rules (other than manually typing them back in).
+Using the "Backup" button allows you to both see the rules (the rules are written to an XML file which is just a plain text file which can be edited in say, Notepad) and to be able to restore them (using the "Restore" button).
+To be safe, the add-in will automatically make a backup of your rules once a day, if you open the main window to view the rules.